 What is Fragile X Syndrome?

-- FXS clinics involve a clinical geneticist, genetic counselor, a developmental behavioral pediatrician and a neurologist.
+- FXS clinics involve a clinical geneticist, genetic counselor, and developmental behavioral pediatrician.

 - GGC’s FXS clinic can also assist with referrals to local medical specialists and behavioral and therapy services.
 Genetic testing is also available through GGC’s Molecular Diagnostic Laboratory.